-This Act will help ensure that the personal information of residents of this state is protected by providing procedures for notification of security breaches related to personal information and thereby encouraging individuals and commercial entities, as defined in the bill, to provide reasonable security for unencrypted personal information.
+This Act will help ensure that personal information residents of this state is protected by providing procedures for notification of security breaches related to personal information and thereby encouraging individuals and commercial entities, as defined in the bill, to provide reasonable security for unencrypted personal information. .